 Double tap power button to launch: By default, the OnePlus 6 camera can be launched by quickly double-tapping the power button on the right edge.
-If yours doesn’t have the feature switched on, or you want to switch it off, head to Settings > Buttons and then hit the toggle next to “Press power button twice for camera”.
+If yours doesn’t have the feature switched on, or you want to switch it off, head to Settings > Buttons & gestures and then hit the toggle next to “Quickly turn on camera”.

 Access camera settings: Unlike previous versions of software, the camera settings aren't constantly accessible from the main camera viewfinder.
 To open it, slide up the camera modes panel.
 Now tap the settings cog appears in the corner.

 Add manual HDR control: By default, HDR is on automatic mode, with the camera deciding for itself based on lighting/contrast conditions whether it should use it or not.
 If you'd like to control when it comes on for yourself, open the camera settings and toggle the "Manual HDR control" option on.
 Now when you open camera, there's an HDR option in the toolbar at the top of the screen.